umijs/umi/docs/plugins/plugin-locale.md

 ### Why not just use formatMessage as a syntactic sugar?

 Although formatMessage is very convenient to use, it is out of the life cycle of react.
 The most serious problem is that it cannot trigger dom to re-render when switching languages.
 In order to solve this problem, we refresh the browser when switching languages.
-The user experience is very poor, so it is recommended that you use [ʻuseIntl`](#useIntl) or [ʻinjectIntl`](https://github.com/formatjs/formatjs/blob/main/website/docs/react-intl/api.md#injectintl-hoc) can achieve the same function.
+The user experience is very poor, so it is recommended that you use [`useIntl`](#useIntl) or [`injectIntl`](https://github.com/formatjs/formatjs/blob/main/website/docs/react-intl/api.md#injectintl-hoc) can achieve the same function.